QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 The economy lives forever, but the people  inside  it do not.

-At each time $t, t \geq 0$ a representative old person and a representative young person are alive.
+At each time $ t \geq 0$ a representative old person and a representative young person are alive.

 Thus, at time $t$ a representative old person coexists with a representative young person who will become an old person at time $t+1$.